Matthew-Nale/destinyBots/README.md

 have the main bot be invited to your server, but there are other options!
 By creating your own Rhulk/Calus bot, you will be able to use the discord_bots.py script for them as well!
 Just be sure to add all required API keys and Discord bot keys to make sure they function correctly.

+Currently, the required keys include: the generic Discord bot keys for Rhulk and Calus, your personal OpenAI key, and an ElevenLabs key for Rhulk and Calus.

 And for all the available commands for the bots: